seandstewart/bardly/pending/romances/the-tempest/11-player.md

 What, must our mouths be cold?

 **GONZALO**
-The king and prince at prayers! let‘s assist them,
+The king and prince at prayers! let's assist them,
 For our case is as theirs.

 **SEBASTIAN**
-I‘m out of patience.
+I'm out of patience.

 **ANTONIO**
 We are merely cheated of our lives by drunkards: